nik-yo/Resume/recent.md

 ## Work Experience

 **Director of Cloud and DevOps (Cloud Ops Engineer)**\
-CloudSaver, Inc (January 2022 – Present)
+CloudSaver, Inc. (January 2022 – Present)

 **Cloud**
+- Created a process to launch Cloudsaver on client's AWS commercial and GovCloud accounts.
+- Automated shutting down and starting resources using AWS Lambda and Event Bridge.
+- Setup multiple environment using EKS, MSK, Aurora, Elasticache Redis, OpenSearch, API Gateway, etc.
 - Wrote custom OAuth 2.0 authorizer running on Lambda for API Gateway.
+- Configured Ingress-Nginx controller with AWS NLB for EKS and Azure Load Balancer for AKS.
+- Configured Glue crawler, Athena and Lambda for Operations team to query invoice data.
+- Moved EMR Phoenix backend storage from S3 (EMRFS) to HDFS to improve query performance.
 - Configured private connection to Elasticsearch cluster with VPC endpoint and private hosted zone.
 - Workaround Micronaut OIDC configuration to enable authentication on AKHQ with Okta.
+- Resolve intermittent Aurora RDS database crash.
+- Dual-hosted CloudSaver front end app on Azure Static Web App and AWS EKS.
 - Setup automatic wildcard subdomain routing for white labeling.
-- Configured zero code bridge between AWS Marketplace SNS topic and CloudSaver app in different AWS regions using SNS, SQS, and EventBridge pipes.
+- Configured cross-region cross-account zero-code bridge from AWS Marketplace SNS to CloudSaver app using SNS, SQS, and EventBridge pipes.
+- Processed Azure CUR data daily using Azure Functions and Azure Synapse Analytics with Spark pool.
+- Remediated issues to meet CIS 1.4.0. for AWS Foundational Technical Review (FTR).
 -	Captured application logs in EKS Fargate to Datadog using sidecar instead of Datadog recommended way of using Lambda.
+- Capture APM data and application logs in EKS Nodegroup using Datadog daemonset via unix socket.
+- Correlated logs and traces in Datadog by formatting application logs as json.
 -	Refactored Docker image to run in both Lambda and ECS Fargate.
 -	Enabled/disabled CUR obfuscation flow using CloudWatch composite alarm.
+- Updated CUR obfuscation process to use S3 event notification, SQS, and EMR serverless.
 -	Automated test file creation and upload using Lambda-backed CloudFormation custom resource when launching resources.
 -	Switched Transit Gateway to VPC peering to save data processing cost.
--	Enabled submission of dependencies and multiple python files to EMR serverless using both Python virtual environment and PySpark Native Features.
+-	Submitted dependencies and multiple python files to EMR serverless using both Python virtual environment and PySpark Native Features.
 -	Implemented cluster and application autoscaler for WordPress in ECS.
 -	Saved $10,000/month by removing redundancy on legacy application.
+- Resolved Aurora MySQL issue due to deadlock caused by index creation.
+- Configured pseudo blue/green deployment for API deployment in EKS.
 -	Saved $15,000/week by moving CUR ingestion from EKS Fargate to EKS Nodegroup in public subnet.
--	Bypassed API Gateway 10 MB limit using CloudFront with custom OAuth 2.0 authorizer written in Python (with pyJwt) running on Lambda@Edge.
+-	Bypassed API Gateway 10 MB limit using CloudFront with Python (with pyJwt) custom authorizer running on Lambda@Edge.

 **DevOps**
-- Deployed React front end to both Azure Static Web App and AWS EKS.
 -	Validated Pull Request source and destination branch to prevent unexpected Git merge in Azure DevOps.
 -	Automated comments in Azure DevOps Pull Request using service hooks and Azure Functions.
 -	Injected private key for custom authorization using jq and Azure DevOps secure files.
 -	Created Azure DevOps extension to move work items between swim lanes by using dropdown.
-- Automated moving work items associated with completed Pull Request between Kanban board columns.
+- Automated moving work items on completed Pull Request between Kanban board columns using Azure Functions.
 -	Setup Gated build to validate build before Git merge.
+- Implemented GitOps to AWS with change set to prevent unintended change on production stacks.
+- Optimized build time by building front and backend in parallel.
 -	Created dynamic Kubernetes workers deployment per Kafka topic using Helm, jq, and yq so workers can be scaled independently.
--	Scheduled pipeline that automatically runs C# script (csx) to pull Azure resource metadata, commit, push, and create Pull Request.
+-	Scheduled pipeline that automatically runs C# script (csx), commit, push, and create Pull Request.

 **Programming**
+- Created Cloudsaver CLI using Python, setuptools, and Click.
 -	Developed Visual Studio Extension to change the environment that local applications point to.
 -	Wrote bash and PowerShell scripts to connect AWS accounts and Azure subscriptions to CloudSaver app.
--	Wrote applications to apply schema migration to all tables using idempotent EF script export, S3 event, Lambdas, and SQS.
+-	Applied schema migration to all tables using idempotent EF script export, S3 event, Lambdas, and SQS.
 -	Update Visual Studio Extension to encrypt/decrypt value with DialogWindow, ToolWindow, and WPF.
 -	Saved $7,000/week by refactoring .NET 7 application to run on Linux ECS container.
+- Debugged running .NET 7 application using Visual Studio remote debugger.
 -	Developed a web page on CloudSaver app to enable self-configure SSO using React and ASP.NET Web API backend.

 **System**
 -	Migrated OpenVPN configuration to new servers.
+- Resolved OpenVPN issue where config failed validation but was saved and caused the web interface to be unreachable.
 -	Setup KEDA to enable pod scaling in Kubernetes (EKS) based on data from CloudWatch.
 -	Enabled monitoring of Kubernetes pods by injecting Dynatrace agents into CloudSaver pods.
+- Troubleshot HBase/Phoenix error by using hbck to check for table inconsistencies.
+- Configured Fargate logging to send application logs in Kubernetes (EKS) to CloudWatch Logs.
+- Configured Jaeger to run in Kubernetes (EKS) in ECS Fargate with and without agent sidecar and OpenSearch as storage.
+- Configured Amazon Container Insight using AWS Distro for Open Telemetry (ADOT) in EKS.
+- Implemented auto memory dump usng Kubernetes preStop lifecycle.
 -	Configured application to export telemetry data directly to Jaeger collector removing the need for sidecar.
 -	Patched .NET 6 vulnerability that's no longer fixed using .NET 8 docker image and .NET 6 runtime.
 -	Bypassed CoreDNS 5s bug issue by routing pod-to-pod traffic through Ingress.
-- Configured Datadog APM by launching Datadog agent as sidecar for EKS Fargate and correlated between traces and logs.
-- Use Datadog operator to capture application traces in EKS Nodegroup.
 - Fixed issue with Docker Desktop used significant amount of memory.

+**Staff**
+- Wrote script to simplified memory dump capture and upload to S3.
+- Implemented an auto restart pipeline in ADO.
+- Migrated OpenSearch indices to a different cluster using replication.
+- Implemented cluster autoscaler on EKS Nodegroup.
+- Captured application logs in EKS Nodegroup.
+- Added container insights for EKS through add-on.

 **Various**
 -	Assisted with answering technical questions at CloudSaver booth in AWS re:Invent 2022.